lorentzben/labnotebook/content/post/2022-11-08-setting-up-host-microbiome-website/index.md

 - good example 16s data to hone parameters

 I want to finish website migration, Then Finish importing and synthesizing Tillocca, find taxa table from Tillocca references, then maybe Shailes data, and finally during class time start one tissue analysis.

+### Host Microbiome Interactions Website

+I was able to get the website set up pretty close to the format I want to start with.
+One improvement might be the sections part in like citations etc, but that is something we'll have to figure out a little later.
+We also must update all of the links to make sure they lead to the correct location and add DOI links for the papers cited.
+Then we also need to make sure all the citations are digested into the proper sections.
+The updated page is [here](https://lorentz-host-microbe-interaction.netlify.app/).

+### Term Project

+I am going to log into class to have some work-partners while I get a tissue analysis set up.